John Gilbert (bushranger): Gang activities

 On 6 August 1863, three prisoners named Thomas Morris, Charles Green, and James Burke, were being conveyed from Carcoar to Bathurst on the mail coach.
 The prisoners, under the custody of Sergeant Morrisset and three constables, were supposed to be ‘bush telegraphs’ (sympathisers who kept bushrangers informed of police movements).
 The three prisoners were inside the coach, along with constables Grainger and Merrin; Sergeant Morrisset sat on box with the driver, with a female passenger between them, and Constable Sutton was following on horseback at the rear.
-Soon after departing, as they neared the Five Mile Waterholes, a dray was seen on the road ahead. hree horsemen came galloping towards the coach, two of whom were recognised as Gilbert and O’Meally.
+Soon after departing, as they neared the Five Mile Waterholes, a dray was seen on the road ahead.
+Three horsemen came galloping towards the coach, two of whom were recognised as Gilbert and O’Meally.
 Gilbert and the third man rode to each side of the coach and O’Meally came to the front of the horses, shouting at the driver to "bail up".
 As the coach came to a stop Morrisset jumped from the box and he and the constables in the coach began to exchange fire with the bushrangers.
 Gilbert and O’Meally "carried on the contest", advancing and receding as they fired at the police, “and it is said they exhibited extraordinary expertness in the management of their horses – at times dropping at their sides, and then ducking down to the pommel, as they received and exchanged shots”.
 At one point Constable Sutton rode between the two and aimed his revolver at O’Meally, but the bushranger raised his carbine and fired first, the bullet entering Sutton’s elbow and exiting at his collar-bone.
 Gilbert’s horse was struck by a bullet and soon after the bushrangers rode off.
 The wounded trooper was taken to Blayney and the coach proceeded to Bathurst.
 Dr. Machattie travelled to Blayney to treat Sutton and the next day brought him to Bathurst, reporting that his patient "was progressing favourably".
 Newspaper reports speculated that the reason for Gilbert and O’Meally’s attack on the mail coach was to free the prisoners from police custody.
 However, John Vane, who had agreed to join Gilbert’s gang about a week before this incident, claimed in his biography (published in 1908) that the bushrangers had intended to rob the mail coach and the presence of policemen had taken them by surprise.
 The third bushranger was initially identified as John Vane, but he was later tried and acquitted of being involved in the attack.
 Vane’s own account describes the third man as “a resident of the locality”.